LogtalkDotOrg/logtalk3/manuals/sources/refman/methods/representation_error_1.rst

 Throws a representation error.
 Used when some representation limit is exceeded.
 For example, trying to construct a compound term that exceeds the maximum arity supported by the backend Prolog system.
 This built-in method is declared private and thus cannot be used as a message to an object.
-Calling this predicate is equivalent to the following sequence of calls:
+Calling this predicate is equivalent to the following sequence of goals:

 ::